 Note: Each version of the game can have unique permissions added, to it.
 This will allow or prevent team members from editing the content in the game's configuration for a particular stage within our life cycle.
 You can read more on permissions here.

-2. Once your development stage is complete and you are ready for the testing stage, you can then create a new Snapshot within the DEV game that will be copied into the TEST game for testing.
+2. Once your development stage is complete and you are ready for the testing stage, you can go to the Configurator > Game Overview page and create a new Snapshot within the DEV game that will be copied into the TEST game for testing: